OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/18-Testing_for_Server-side_Template_Injection.md

 ## Test Objectives

-- Detect template injection vulnerability points
+- Detect template injection vulnerability points.
-- Identify the templating engine
+- Identify the templating engine.
-- Build the exploit
+- Build the exploit.

 ## How to Test